Salmanbs/kimo/README.md

 npx next dev -p 4000

-## Do not forget to indatll before running the above command
+## Do not forget to install before running the above command

 ## Kindly note that it is developed for the given figma designs that is 1512 px large screen and mobile screen